shilpapradeeep/tripbuilder/README.md

     <li>Eloquent ORM / Models (app/Model/*)</li>
 </ul>

-How to run this project.
+<b>How to run this project.</b>
+To run this project, follow these steps:

-You will need a new database, and to run the following commands in the terminal.
+1.Create a new database and update the file .env with the new database information.

-Create a database and update file .env with this new database informaiton. update DATABASE CONSTANTS with the database info you created.
+2.Update the DATABASE CONSTANTS with the database info you created.
+3.Run the following commands in the terminal:

 Then run the following Commands: